hamedasgari20/python-books/essential-guide-llmops/notes.md

 - Semi-structured: Product reviews in JSON
 - Unstructured: FAQs from website HTML

+**Available tools:**

+- Apache NiFi : Automate the flow of data between systems (data ingestion).
+- Logstash : Collect logs and unstructured data for preprocessing.
+- Airbyte : Open-source ELT tool for syncing data from any source.

 ---

 ### 🗃️ 1.2 Transferring Data into a Centralized Repository Schema